Admin-7/Mr-Robot-techniques/Signing-Git-commits-using-GPG-keys.md

     gpg --full-gen-key
     ```
 1. Select a type of key.
 We suggest making an RSA keypair (typically also the default).
-    > :bulb: It is possible to sign commits with different types of GPG keys, however, as of this writing, GitHub itself suggests using RSA keys with 4096 bits.
+    > :bulb: It is possible to sign commits with different types of GPG keys, however, as of this writing, GitHub itself suggests using RSA keys that are 4096 bits long.
 A 4096-bit long RSA key is secure enough for these purposes.
 1. Select a key length.
 Type in `4096` and hit `Enter` to make a 4096-bit long key.
 1. Select how long you want this key to be valid for.
 Pick a time frame that makes sense for the use of the key; 2 years, for example, is long enough to be useful but not so long as to risk perpetual use if a vulnerability should be found or a compromise should occur later on.
 1. Confirm your chosen expiry date.